wiggertdehaan/open_epaper_link_homey/README.md

 # OpenEPaperLink

-Support for the OpenEPaperLink Gateway
+Support for the OpenEPaperLink Gateway of @jjwbruijn

 Update 07 Jan 2024
 - App is under review at Homey.